Shubh Nikah

 Shubh Nikah is an Indian 2023 Hindi language family drama film written and directed by Arshad Siddiqui.

 The film stars Aksha Pardasany and Rohit Vikkram in the lead roles, with Arsh Sandhu and others appearing in supporting roles.
 It is scheduled for theatrical release on 17 March 2023.

+Plot

+The story follows Munna Lal Mishra, a Hindu boy, and Zoya Khan, a Muslim girl, who fall deeply in love without realizing the challenges their relationship will bring.
+As their bond grows, they must face the weight of societal expectations.
+Only time will reveal whether these pressures will drive them apart or whether their love will ultimately be embraced by those around them.